-The Port of Tacoma's Municipal Separate Storm Sewer System (MS4) focuses on best management practices supporting our customers in meeting their environmental obligations and beyond through grant procurement, research and technical support, and training.
+The Port of Tacoma's Municipal Separate Storm Sewer System (MS4) focuses on best management practices supporting our customers in meeting their environmental obligations through research, technical support and training.

-Most recently, the Port of Tacoma developed a Stormwater Management Manual that will provide guidance to current and future tenants and customers with facilities at the Port, licensed NWSA properties, and non-Port facilities that share associated drainage.
-Development and redevelopment actions will be coordinated with the NWSA in order to comply with the Port of Tacoma's municipal stormwater (MS4) permit, provide technical assistance, and recommend best management practices selection guidance and tools.
+The Port of Tacoma updated its Stormwater Management Manual to provide guidance to current and future tenants and customers with facilities at the Port, licensed NWSA properties, and non-Port facilities.
+The goal is to assist facilities understand their compliance obligations under the Port of Tacoma's municipal stormwater (MS4) permit.
+The goal is also to provide technical assistance and recommend best management practices selection quidance and tools.

-In 2015, the Port began development of an Electronic Inspection Program.
-This program will provide Port Maintenance and Environmental staff technological tools to complete operations and maintenance inspections of all Port-owned stormwater infrastructure without the use of paper inspection forms.
+In 2018, the Port fully implemented an Electronic Inspection Program.
+This program provides Port

+Maintenance and Environmental staff technological tools to complete operations and maintenance inspections of all Port-owned stormwater infrastructure without the use of paper inspection forms.
 The program also provides automatic notifications when inspections are completed, sends email to appropriate staff to schedule necessary corrective actions, and has the ability to generate multiple types of reports to include in the Municipal Stormwater Permit Annual Report.
-The Electronic Inspection Program will save valuable time and create efficiencies throughout the stormwater management program.
-This program will be field tested in 2015 and launch full time in early 2016.
+The Electronic Inspection Program saves valuable time and creates efficiencies throughout the stormwater management program.

-The Electronic Inspection Program will also be used for the required Industrial Stormwater General Permit monthly inspections, however, the Industrial Stormwater Management program will be discussed in the NWSA section of this budget narrative.
+The Electronic Inspection Program is also used for the required Industrial Stormwater General Permit monthly inspections discussed in the NWSA section of this budget narrative.

-Focus on Mapping and Infrastructure Assessments in 2016
+Focus on Mapping and Infrastructure Assessments and Tenant Assistance in 2019